Mexico vigilantes refuse to lay down arms in troubled state

 Already battling the Knights Templar, the government risks opening up another front if the vigilantes refuse to disarm, complicating efforts to restore order in Michoacan.

-Calderon's government killed and captured dozens of senior gang members, but gangland murders intensified and helped condemn his conservatives to defeat in the 2012 presidential elections.
+His government killed and captured dozens of senior gang members, but killings intensified and helped condemn Calderon's conservatives to defeat in the 2012 presidential elections.

-The mounting violence in Michoacan has made it harder for Pena Nieto's government to turn public attention away from security issues.
+The mounting violence in Michoacan has made it harder for Pena Nieto's government to maintain a low profile on security.

-In Antunez, about 20 km (12 miles) from Apatzingan, locals reported that soldiers opened fire when the inhabitants tried to stop them from disarming vigilantes late on Monday night.

-"They threatened to kill us.
-They pointed guns at our chests," said Francisco Vargas, 23, who said his uncle-in-law Mario Perez, 56, was shot dead by soldiers.

-Perez, a local fruit harvester, was not a member of the vigilante groups, his family told Reuters.

-Convoys of federal police in pick-up trucks headed along the highway towards Tierra Caliente, or Hot Land - an arid part of Michoacan where the fighting has been most intense.
+On Tuesday, convoys of federal police in reinforced pick-up trucks headed along the highway towards Tierra Caliente, or Hot Land - an arid part of Michoacan where the fighting has been most intense.

 In the back of each truck, police manned mounted machine guns, their faces obscured with balaclavas and goggles.
 Some had heavy bandoliers slung around their torsos.